jh83/jh83.github.io/_posts/2021-05-25-axis-thingsboard-peoplecounting-part4.markdown

 My idea when creating this series was to show how easy it can be to build a *IoT* solution with components that are available "out of the box".

-In this article we configured the Axis cameras to send it's data on MQTT as *Event's*.
-The Axis devices however has built in functionality to send its data on a interval instead of realtime.
-When using intervals, Axis will keep the history on the device it self until it know that it successfully was received by the recipient.
+In this blog post we configured the Axis cameras to send its data on MQTT as *Event's*.
+The Axis devices however has built in functionality to send its data on an interval instead of realtime.
+When using intervals, Axis will keep the history on the device itself until it knows that it successfully was received by the recipient.
 In this MQTT approach each In/Out count is only sent once and will not be resent if lost.

-This specific use-case can also be expanded to contain data from more sources/devices. - Lets say that you want to track Co2 or sound levels in the same Office, then it might be interesting to know how many people it was in the office/room when the Co2 went from good to bad for example.
+This specific use-case can also be expanded to contain data from more sources/devices. - Let's say that you want to track Co2 or sound levels in the same Office, then it might be interesting to know how many people it was in the office/room when the Co2 went from good to bad for example.

 ThingsBoard as an IoT platform can handle a lot of different use-cases since it can integrate with HTTP, MQTT, Azure, AWS and with the help of gateways for MODBUS, SNMP etc.